 Friedrich Hölderlin created two highly different poetic oeuvres which correspond to the two halves of his life.
 His famous hymns and elegies, like Wie wenn am Feiertage or Heimkunft – to name a few – belong to the first halve of his life, a period we can date from the beginning of his writing up till 1802.
 Then there is a second oeuvre which starts in 1807, when Hölderlin is living in a tower room of a house of cabinet-maker Zimmer in Tübingen.

 Hölderlin’s tower on the Neckar in Tübingen

 The poems of his second oeuvre are short, simple, put in rhyme and signed by dates in the past and the future and with strange names like Scardanelli.
 Only in the course of the second half of the twentieth century, readers started to take these short poems serious as literary output.
-Yes, started I must say, and nothing more, just a beginning was made… Most literary critics still consider these poems as insignificant.[i]
-According to biographer Rüdiger Safranski, a lot of the poems Hölderlin wrote in the second halve of his live, have been lost.
-Nevertheless, one of them, Das Angenehme dieser Welt, has grown well-known, not for its literary but for its biographical value.
+Yes, started I must say, and nothing more, just a beginning was made… Most literary critics still consider these poems as insignificant.3 According to biographer Rüdiger Safranski, a lot of the poems Hölderlin wrote in the second half of his live, have been lost.4 Nevertheless, one of them, Das Angenehme dieser Welt, has grown well-known, not for its literary but for its biographical value.
 It is worthwhile to quote this poem in full: